 Prior to establishing herself as one of the Bay Area’s foremost period violinists, Carla lived in New York City, where she performed and toured with groups including Tafelmusik (Toronto), London Classical Players under Sir Roger Norrington, Handel and Haydn Society with Christopher Hogwood (Boston), and the Smithsonian Chamber Players (Washington D.C.).
 She has performed at the Carmel and Oregon Bach Festivals, the Boston and Berkeley Early Music Festivals, the San Luis Obispo Mozart Festival and the International Handel Festival in Göttingen, Germany.

-Residing in Oakland, California, Carla teaches baroque violin and viola at the University of California, Berkeley, where she has directed the University Baroque Ensemble.
-She has also taught at the Amherst Early Music Festival (Connecticut).
+Residing in Oakland, California, Carla teaches baroque violin and viola at the University of California, Berkeley, and coaches the University Baroque Ensemble.
+She has taught at the San Francisco Conservatory of Music, Northwestern University, the University of Utah, and the Amherst Early Music Festival.
 Carla received her undergraduate training from the University of Southern California and earned a Master’s of Music with Distinction from Indiana University’s Early Music Institute where she studied with Stanley Ritchie.
 In her free time, Carla enjoys hiking with her husband, a composer and high school music teacher, and her two grown children.